fkhadra/react-toastify/README.md

 $ yarn add react-toastify
 ```

+> RC.5 `useLazyContainer has been removed.
+The lazy container is opt-in`

 ## Features

 - Easy to setup for real, you can make it work in less than 10sec!